What is a CRM: Features, Benefits, and Costs

 How Much Does a CRM Cost?

-The cost of a CRM can vary widely depending on many factors like available features and customizations.
+The cost of a CRM can vary widely depending on many factors, such as available features and customizations.
 Basic CRMs may start as low as $20 per user per month, while advanced solutions with enterprise-grade features can exceed hundreds of dollars per user per month.
-Many platforms also offer tiered pricing, with additional charges for more users and integrations.
+Many CRM platforms also offer tiered pricing, with additional charges for more users and integrations.

 Breaking this down further, consider these factors when evaluating your CRM costs: